mayanordin/STA141B_FinalProject/index.md

 <br><br>
 We generated a total of 10 unique URLs, one for each industry, and used the Selenium WebDriver to open a browser instance for each link.
 From there, we iteratively scraped the job listings on each page.
 On average, each industry provided between 500 and 900 job postings.
 After consolidating the data from all industries, we successfully compiled a dataset containing 8,223 rows of job information.
 This took about 9 hours to get all the data as when using the Chrome Driver we needed to manually scroll through all the jobs so the website downloaded, meaning we could not leave the code running on its own.
 This process ensured we captured a broad and diverse range of job data, laying the groundwork for further analysis and insights into industry-specific trends.
 <br><br>
-After retrieving the data, we utilized Pandas in order to store the data as a data frame with job title, job name, job location, job salary and job mode.
+After retrieving the data (jobs stored in a structured format using Python dictionaries), we utilized Pandas in order to store the data as a data frame with job title, job name, job location, job salary and job mode.
 This data frame would be used to merge with Indeed for further cleaning and plotting.
 </div>

 ### Web Scraping Indeed